Investor Relations

 We always try to collect information about the movement of industry reorganization with high sensitivity.
 When an important customer is involved in industry reorganization, we assume multiple scenarios and try to reduce or avoid risks.

-(13) Risks concerning Compliance
+(13) Risks concerning compliance

 TDK is subject to and required to comply with various regulations in Japan and other countries where we conduct business.
-These regulations are related to business and investments, the safety of electric and electronic products, national security between nations, export/import, commercial, antitrust, patents, product liability, the environment and taxation.
+These regulations are related to business and investments, the safety of electronic products, national security between nations, export/import, commercial, antitrust, patents, product liability, the environment and taxation.

 In the event of such, the social credibility of the TDK Group may decline, and customers may cease business with TDK or large amounts of fines and compensation for damages may be imposed.
 This could have a significant adverse effect on business results.